intershop/intershop-pwa/docs/guides/migrations.md

 },
 ```

-Find more information about functional guards in this [blog article](https://blog.angular.io/advancements-in-the-angular-router-5d69ec4c032).
+For more information about functional guards, see this [blog article](https://blog.angular.io/advancements-in-the-angular-router-5d69ec4c032).

 With the [Prettier update to version 2.8](https://prettier.io/blog/2022/11/23/2.8.0.html#angular) the format of pipes in HTML files changed slightly.

 After updating [Jest to version 29](https://jestjs.io/docs/upgrading-to-jest29#snapshot-format) the default snapshot formatting changed.
 Run `npm run test -- -u` to update your test snapshots.

-The account navigation was reworked to support navigation grouping (used in `b2b` theme, see [`account-navigation.items.ts`](https://github.com/intershop/intershop-pwa/blob/4.0.0/src/app/pages/account/account-navigation/account-navigation.items.ts)).
+The account navigation has been reworked to support navigation grouping (used in `b2b` theme, see [`account-navigation.items.ts`](https://github.com/intershop/intershop-pwa/blob/4.0.0/src/app/pages/account/account-navigation/account-navigation.items.ts)).
-For better maintainability and brand specific overriding the account navigation items were externalized in an extra file `account-navigation.items.ts` used by the `account-navigation.component.ts`.
+For better maintainability and brand-specific overriding the account navigation items were externalized in an extra file `account-navigation.items.ts` used by the `account-navigation.component.ts`.
-Also with this rework the navigation items data structure was changed from a key value object to a simpler `NavigationItem` Array.
+With this rework also the navigation items data structure was changed from a key value object to a simpler `NavigationItem` array.
 With this data structure accessing the data was changed for the key access from `item.key` to `item.routerLink` or for the value example from `item.value.localizationKey` to `item.localizationKey`.
-To migrate to this new account navigation item handling any account navigation customization needs to be adapted accordingly.
+To migrate to this new account navigation item handling, any account navigation customization needs to be adapted accordingly.

 The deprecated SSR environment variable `ICM_IDENTITY_PROVIDER` was completely removed.
 Use the variable `IDENTITY_PROVIDER` instead to select the identity provider to be used if it is not the default `ICM`.
-Removed default `identityProvider` configuration from `environment.model.ts` so only hardcoded fallback from `configuration.effects.ts` works as fallback.
+We removed the default `identityProvider` configuration from `environment.model.ts` so only the hardcoded fallback from `configuration.effects.ts` works as fallback.

-The deprecated properties `templateOptions` and `expressionProperties` from the `FormlyFieldConfiguration` object are removed.
+The deprecated properties `templateOptions` and `expressionProperties` have been removed from the `FormlyFieldConfiguration` object.
-Current project **must** use the new properties for all formly field configurations.
+Current projects **must** use the new properties for all formly field configurations.
-You **must** adapt html templates too, when using the deprecated properties in there.
+You **must** adapt html templates, too, when using the deprecated properties in there.

 To replace deprecated formly field properties, you can execute the new `formly-migrate` schematic.
-Please run for each configured Angular project (e.g. 'intershop-pwa') the following command:
+Please run the following command for each configured Angular project (e.g., 'intershop-pwa'):

 ```console
   ng g formly-migrate --project=${ANGULAR_PROJECT}
 ```

-> **NOTE:** Not all scenarios are taken into consideration for the `formly-migrate` schematic, where a deprecated property could be found.
-Please check and adapt manually your code for additional changes.
-For further information look into the [formly migration guide](https://formly.dev/docs/guide/migration/).
+> **NOTE:** Not all scenarios where a deprecated property could be found are taken into consideration for the `formly-migrate` schematic.
+Please check and adapt your code manually for additional changes.
+For further information, see the [formly migration guide](https://formly.dev/docs/guide/migration/).

-The templates of `account-order-template-detail-page.component.ts`, `quote-line-item-list.component.ts`, `quoting-basket-line-items.component.ts` and `account-wishlist-detail-page.component.ts` are updated to ensure correct DOM element updates for `ngFor` loop changes.
+The templates of `account-order-template-detail-page.component.ts`, `quote-line-item-list.component.ts`, `quoting-basket-line-items.component.ts` and `account-wishlist-detail-page.component.ts` have been updated to ensure correct DOM element updates for `ngFor` loop changes.
-A [trackBy function](https://angular.io/api/core/TrackByFunction) will now be used.
+A [trackBy function](https://angular.io/api/core/TrackByFunction) will be used now.

-Obsolete functionality that is no longer needed with the current state of the Intershop PWA was removed from the project source code.
+Obsolete functionality that is no longer needed with the current state of the Intershop PWA was removed from the project source code:

-- removed outdated `kubernetes-deployment` schematic that could be used to create Kubernetes charts, use the official [Intershop PWA Helm Chart repository](https://github.com/intershop/helm-charts/tree/main/charts/pwa) instead
+- Removed outdated `kubernetes-deployment` schematic that could be used to create Kubernetes charts.
+Use the official [Intershop PWA Helm Chart repository](https://github.com/intershop/helm-charts/tree/main/charts/pwa) instead.
-- removed unused `azure-pipeline` schematic that could be used to create an Azure Pipeline template based on the generated Kubernetes charts for DevOps
+- Removed unused `azure-pipeline` schematic that could be used to create an Azure Pipeline template based on the generated Kubernetes charts for DevOps.
-- removed migration scripts that where used for pre PWA 1.0 migration support
+- Removed migration scripts that were used for pre PWA 1.0 migration support.
-- removed obsolete TODO comments and related logic that handled for example wrong/odd/old REST API quirks
+- Removed obsolete TODO comments and related logic that handled, for example, wrong/odd/old REST API quirks.

 We recommend to use the Action Group Creator to create store actions now.
-Therefore the corresponding store schematic for the action creation has been adapted.
+Therefore, the corresponding store schematic for the action creation has been adapted.

 We added some helper methods to improve the use of dependency injection.
-Use the method `createEnvironmentInjectionToken` now to define new injection keys for environment variables in the injection-keys.ts.
+Use the method `createEnvironmentInjectionToken` now to define new injection keys for environment variables in the `injection-keys.ts`.
-If you want to inject a token use the methods `injectSingle` and `injectMultiple` to secure the type safety of your injected variables (except for angular core tokens, which are forced to a type).
+If you want to inject a token, use the methods `injectSingle` and `injectMultiple` to secure the type safety of your injected variables (except for Angular core tokens, which are forced to a type).
 There is a new linting rule `useTypeSafeInjectionTokenRule` that enforces the usage of these methods.
-Find more information in the [Configuration Concept](../concepts/configuration.md#angular-cli-environments)
+For more information, see the [Configuration Concept](../concepts/configuration.md#angular-cli-environments).

 We introduced the product notifications feature as a new extension which is toggled with the feature toggle 'productNotifications' in the `environment.model.ts`.

 ## 3.2 to 3.3

-To improve the accessibility of the PWA in regards to more elements being tab focusable a lot of `[routerLink]="[]"` where added to links that previously did not have a link reference.
+To improve the accessibility of the PWA in regards to more elements being tab focusable, a lot of `[routerLink]="[]"` where added to links that previously did not have a link reference.
 Also some `(keydown.enter)` event bindings with `tabindex="0"` were added to ensure a better interactivity with the keyboard only.
-If the according commits lead to problems they could be skipped and resolved later by fixing the accessibility linting issues manually.
+If the according commits lead to problems, they could be skipped and resolved later by fixing the accessibility linting issues manually.
 More information regarding accessibility in the PWA and the used ESLint rules can be found in the [Accessibility Guide](./accessibility.md).

 ## 3.1 to 3.2